Cirkit Designer Logo

 • Connect the negative terminal to the ground of the circuit.

-• Use a current-limiting resistor (e.g., 1 kΩ) in series with the positive terminal to protect the component.
+• Use a current-limiting resistor (e.g., 1 kΩ) in series to protect the transducer and the driving circuit.

 2. Driving with a Microcontroller: